KAUSSHIK/COMS227/README.md

 # COMS227
 This contains all the code I had written in my Object Oriented Programming class (COMS 227) in Java.
+Computer programming using objects as the mechanism for modularity, abstraction, and code reuse.
+Instance variables, methods, and encapsulation.
+Review of control structures for conditionals and iteration.
+Developing algorithms on strings, arrays, and lists.
+Recursion, searching, and sorting.
+Text parsing and file I/O. Interfaces, inheritance, polymorphism, and abstract classes.
+Exception handling.
+Tools for unit testing and debugging.
+Emphasis on a disciplined approach to specification, code development, and testing.